Freddie Freeman: 2019

-2020
+2020: NL MVP

 Freeman tested positive for COVID-19 in July 2020, before the season began.
-He was one of the few symptomatic MLB patients with a high fever and loss of smell.
+He was one of the few symptomatic MLB patients, experiencing a loss of smell and a high fever.
 He recovered in time to participate in some training camp activities, held before the shortened season's Opening Day.
 Freeman hit his first career grand slam on September 4, in the second game of a doubleheader against the Washington Nationals off pitcher Tanner Rainey.
 Two days later, he hit another grand slam, against Nationals pitcher Kyle Finnegan.
-On September 9, Freeman reached 1,500 career hits with a home run.
-During that same game against the Miami Marlins, he set a career high by driving in six runs.
+On September 9, he reached 1,500 career hits with a home run.
+During that same game against the Miami Marlins, he set a career-high by driving in six runs.

-Freeman finished the shortened 60-game regular season hitting .341/.462/.640 with 13 home runs and 53 RBIs.
+Freeman finished the shortened 60-game regular season hitting .341 with 13 home runs and 53 RBIs.
 He led the major leagues with 23 doubles and 51 runs scored.
 Freeman's offensive performance won him a second Silver Slugger Award.
 He was named the NL MVP, becoming the first Braves player to win the award since Chipper Jones in 1999.
 Freeman was also voted the Baseball Digest MLB Player of the Year, Baseball America Player of the Year, MLBPA Player's Choice Player of the Year, and MLBPA Player's Choice NL Outstanding Player.
-Freeman was awarded the 2020 National League Hank Aaron Award, becoming the second player in franchise history to win the award, following Andruw Jones in 2005.
+Additionally, he was awarded the 2020 NL Hank Aaron Award, becoming the second player in franchise history to win the award, following Andruw Jones in 2005.

-2021
+2021: First World Series championship

 Freeman was named the National League's starting first baseman for the 2021 All-Star Game.

-On August 18, 2021, Freeman hit for the cycle against the Miami Marlins.
-This was the fourth time an Atlanta Braves player had ever done so, the second time Freeman has done it, and only the ninth time in Braves' history.
-Freeman owned a season-low .195 batting average on May 7.
+On August 18, he hit for the cycle against the Marlins.
+This was the fourth time an Atlanta Braves player had done it, the second time for Freeman, and only the ninth time in Braves' history.
 His second career cycle improved his batting average to .301.
-Freeman finished the 2021 season with a .300 batting average, a .896 OPS, and 31 home runs.
-The 2021 Braves became the second team in Major League Baseball history to have each starting infielder hit at least 25 home runs in a season.
-On October 12, 2021, Freeman hit an eventual game winning solo home run in the bottom of the eighth inning in a tied National League Division Series game four against the Milwaukee Brewers.
-This home run in what was previously a 4–4 ballgame allowed the Braves to advance to the National League Championship Series for the second consecutive year.
+Freeman finished the season with a .300 batting average, a .896 OPS, and 31 home runs.
+The 2021 Braves became the second team in MLB history for which each starting infielder hit at least 25 home runs.
+On October 12, Freeman hit what would turn out to be the game-winning solo home run in the bottom of the eighth inning in a tied National League Division Series game four against the Milwaukee Brewers.
+This home run in a knotted 4–4 ballgame allowed the Braves to advance to the National League Championship Series for the second consecutive year.